Zoe Motors: Zoe Zipper

 Zoe Motors' best-known product was its Zoe Zipper vehicle, a very small three-wheeled single-seat car (or "microcar") based on a 50 cc Honda motorcycle engine.
 It was manufactured by Mitsuoka Motors of Japan, introduced there in 1982 and made its American debut the following year in 1983, where Zoe had distribution and branding rights to the vehicle.
 In the US, the Zipper could be considered a motorcycle for registration and insurance purposes, making it somewhat simpler to own than a full-sized car.
 The Zipper was sold in both a convertible and a hardtop model.

 The Zipper had angular styling inspired by Giorgetto Giugiaro's "folded paper" automotive designs seen on other early-1980s cars such as the DeLorean and the Lotus Esprit.
 In terms of performance, the Zipper had 5 hp of power and reached speeds of 45 mph, with considerable fuel economy of 112 miles per gallon.
 It ran on regular gasoline.

 Perhaps the single best remembered part of the Zipper outside auto-enthusiast circles was its appearance as a prize on the TV game show The Price Is Right.
 Neither host Bob Barker nor announcer Johnny Olson could keep from giggling when the incredulous contestant asked "What is that?" and later "It's a car?!"
-She did win it, and after enthusiastically hugging and kissing Barker, Barker quipped "If you want some affection, just give a lady a three-wheeled vehicle!"
+She did win it.
 According to the show, the Zipper (the hardtop model) cost $3785.

 The Zipper was not successful in the United States.
 Numerous factors contributed to its lack of success.
 The name and design were perceived as too "cutesy" by the general public.
 Also problematic was the one-seat design common to microcars, which severely limited its usefulness as a general-purpose vehicle: even most motorcycles are able to accept a second person as a passenger.
 The price, while certainly low for a car, was not so extremely low that consumers were willing to give up the convenience of a second seat.
 A four-seat Yugo, for example, boasted a $3990 price in the mid-80s, just slightly more than the Zipper.
 Mitsuoka does still manufacture microcars in Japan, currently with four wheels and very different styling.